collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [MiffTheFox](https://stackexchange.com/users/-1/67-miffthefox) on 2010-12-14
 - score: 1

-<p>In my opinion, atheism is rather a descriptor that describes a religion (or in many cases, a philosophy) then a religion itself, more akin to monotheism or polytheism in general.</p>
+In my opinion, atheism is rather a descriptor that describes a religion (or in many cases, a philosophy) then a religion itself, more akin to monotheism or polytheism in general.

 ## Answer 21